 A citizens assembly will be held in summer 2021 to discuss elements of the plan and a final plan published after this assembly.

 The Climate Emergency website has done a fantastic job at gathering together a staggering amount of information and resources to help your community, business, parish council or yourself, as an individual, take action towards the climate emergency.
-Just click the link near the tree icon on the right of this page and start exploring.
+Just click through to their website: https://www.devonclimateemergency.org.uk/ - look for the resources tab at the top of the page and start exploring.